nik786/kube-learn/KUBERNETES/k8s-link-04.md

     During a deployment, your CI/CD pipeline fails unexpectedly.
 What would be your approach to troubleshoot and fix the problem?

+ 7. Infrastructure as Code (IaC):

+    Describe how you manage infrastructure changes using tools like Terraform or CloudFormation.
+What challenges have you encountered?

 | Step | Practice |
 |------|----------|
 | 1 | Use reusable Terraform modules stored and versioned in Git. |